 To avoid preallocation lag, see Avoid Preallocation Lag.

-Journaling adds three storage views to MongoDB.
+Journaling adds three internal storage views to MongoDB.

 The shared view stores modified data for upload to the MongoDB data files.
 The shared view is the only view with direct access to the MongoDB data files.
-When running with journaling, mongod asks the operating system to map your existing on-disk data files to the shared view memory view.
+When running with journaling, mongod asks the operating system to map your existing on-disk data files to the shared view virtual memory view.
 The operating system maps the files but does not load them.
-MongoDB later loads data files to shared view as needed.
+MongoDB later loads data files into the shared view as needed.

-The journal is an on-disk view that stores new write operations after MongoDB applies the operation to the private cache but before applying them to the data files.
+The journal is an on-disk view that stores new write operations after MongoDB applies the operation to the private view but before applying them to the data files.
 The journal provides durability.
 If the mongod instance were to crash without having applied the writes to the data files, the journal could replay the writes to the shared view for eventual upload to the data files.

 MongoDB copies the write operations to the journal in batches called group commits.
 These “group commits” help minimize the performance impact of journaling, since a group commit must block all writers during the commit.
 See journalCommitInterval for information on the default commit interval.